Before it's time to head back to school, follow these tips to help ensure your kids have a safe, happy and productive year.

 Many school districts have plans which allow you to pay for meals through an online account.
 Your child will get a card to "swipe" at the register.
 This is a convenient way to handle school meal accounts.

 Each 12-ounce soft drink contains approximately 10 teaspoons of sugar and 150 calories.
 Drinking just one can of soda a day increases a child's risk of obesity by 60%.
-Choose healthier options (such as water and appropriately sized juice and low-fat dairy products) to send in your child's lunch.
+Choose healthier options (such as water and low-fat dairy products) to send in your child's lunch.

 Alert school officials to the problems and work with them on solutions.